AnEmortalKid/avocapture/builtin/avocapture-obs-detector/README.md

 # avocapture-obs-detector

-This is a `detector` which moves uses [OBS Websocket Events](https://github.com/obs-websocket-community-projects/obs-websocket-js) to determine when a replay has been created.
+This is a `detector` which uses [OBS Websocket Events](https://github.com/obs-websocket-community-projects/obs-websocket-js) to determine when a replay has been created.

 ## Intended Usage